Beverley J Weston, MA.

 Intercultural Psychotherapist, Supervisor & Trainer.

 My journey into becoming a Psychotherapist began after being referred by my GP during a very stressful period in my life.
 After having experienced counselling for the first time, I was totally inspired by the ability to make sense of my behaviours and thought processes, and was positively overwhelmed by the outcome of talking to a complete stranger in a professional setting about my problems.
-I came out of short-term therapy with a significant level of personal understanding and enlightenment that enabled me to uncover my passion for changing lives.
+I came out of short-term counselling with a significant level of personal understanding and enlightenment that enabled me to uncover my passion for changing lives.

 With no experience working directly with vulnerable people, I volunteered for Home-Start Greenwich for a few years, where I naturally developed my counselling skills through the role as a befriending family support worker.
 Now eligible for counselling training, my five year academic journey started with a Chrysalis Courses Professional Diploma.
 I completed my Psychotherapy training with a MA in Counselling at Goldsmiths University of London.